zhangshuyun/gitaly/doc/rfcs/recovery.md

     1. An admin deletes or modifies a repository.
     1. A hardware failure corrupts a repository.
     1. An admin attempts to rebuild a node by rsync'ing from existing repositories.

+1. A new Gitaly node should be able to added and automatically rebuild itself with all repositories that should be on that virtual storage.

 ## Current status